Seneca-ICTOER/OPS245-db/docs/A-Labs/lab2.md

 **Perform the following steps:**

 1. Log into your `debhost` machine.
-2. perform a software update on your debhost VM by issuing the following command:
+2. perform a software update on your debhost by issuing the following command:

 ```bash
 sudo apt update && sudo apt upgrade